-Although many forms of repetitive behaviour may indicate a neurological problem, the health care provider needs to determine if they are seizures or not.
+Although many forms of repetitive behavior may indicate an neurological problem, the healthcare provider needs to determine if they are seizures or not.

 Partial or Focal Seizures

 This type of seizure only involves one part of the brain thus only a part of the body is affected.
 The symptoms may vary depending on the area of the brain with abnormal electrical activity.
 For instance, if the part of the brain that controls the movement of the legs is involved, only the legs may show rhythmic or jerky movements.
 Sometimes, the person who suffers from a partial seizure may appear confused or dazed which may represent a complex partial seizure.

 These usually occur during childhood.
 It involves the impairment of consciousness wherein the person often stares blankly.
 Repetitive blinking or other small movements can also occur.
 Typically, these seizures only last a few seconds.
 Some people may have several of these throughout the day.

 Doctors aren’t always able to determine the cause/s of epilepsy.
 Certain things may increase risk of epilepsy like the following: